Kuwait Country Commercial Guide

 The Kuwaiti market is highly receptive to the franchise business model.
 High per capita income, significant spending power, tax-free income earnings, and an upwardly mobile population serve to underline business opportunities in Kuwait.

 American franchises are warmly welcomed in this small, wealthy country.
-Kuwaitis are very familiar with U.S. brands and products as they frequently travel to the United States for tourism and education (approximately 10% of Kuwaiti high-school graduates’ study at U.S. colleges and universities).
+Kuwaitis are very familiar with U.S. brands and products as they frequently travel to the United States for tourism and education (approximately 10 percent of Kuwaiti high school graduates study at U.S. colleges and universities).

 Best Prospects for U.S. Franchisors

-Kuwait hosts some of the top franchisers of U.S. brands across the middle east.
-Thus, a franchise partner in Kuwait likely has regional connections and aspirations to take a brand regionally.
-Although more than 50 U.S. food franchises are currently active in Kuwait, there is plenty of space for new brands with the opening of new shopping malls and entertainment centers.
-Earlier this year, a 300-store, 70,000 square meter mall opened.
-A mall of equal or greater size is planned nearby.
-Thus, the opportunity for retail is high.
+Kuwait hosts some of the leading franchisors of U.S. brands in the Middle East.
+Consequently, a franchise partner in Kuwait is likely to have regional connections and ambitions to expand a brand across the region.
+Although more than 50 U.S. food franchises are currently active in Kuwait, there remains ample opportunity for new brands with the development of new shopping malls and entertainment centers.

 Market Entry Considerations

-Kuwait can be expensive, largely due to foreign firms needing to have a local partner to secure office space, hire workers, and meet all of the other administrative requirements with the Kuwaiti government.
-However, because low labor costs and low taxes, many U.S franchises been successful.
+Kuwait can be costly, primarily because foreign firms must partner with a local entity to secure office space, hire employees, and fulfil various administrative requirements set by the Kuwaiti government.
+However, due to low labor costs and favorable tax conditions, many U.S. franchises have been successful.

 Advertising Methods